 The boatbuilding school is continuing to anchor itself in the community and in the culture of boatbuilding with an increasing number of graduates and new collaborations with master boatbuilders downstate.

-Forty five minutes to the west Fustini’s is finding that adding flavor to the community has proved to be its recipe for success.
+In the meantime, Forty five minutes to the west, Fustini’s is finding that adding flavor to the community has proved to be its recipe for success.

 Even small businesses can survive in small towns.

-From boats to vinegar, both ideas show how handpicking the untapped desires of an area make for successful endings.
+From boats to vinegar, both ideas show how handpicking the untapped desires of an area can make for successful endings.

-Anchor Tag: Tomorrow Marcy Misner advice a pair of prospective entrepreneurs looking to open a business in SSM.
-What are banks looking for when they finance a new business and
+Anchor Tag: Tomorrow Marcy Misner gets advice for a pair of prospective entrepreneurs looking to open a business in SSM.
+What are banks looking for when they finance a new business and What does it take to open a niche business in a small community.
+That’s tomorrow on CMU public Radio